user1711202/NOVEMBER2023/README.md

 ### Top-5 Accuracy for the Single-Dataset Setup

-ImageNet-100/Places-100 has been utilized both for pretraining and downstream finetuning in the object-centric/scene-centric cases, respectively.
-The overall best accuracy per downstream dataset is highlighted in bold; if it is from a non-SSL approach, then the best SSL method's accuracy is underlined.

 | Pretraining        | IN-100      | Places-100  |
 | ------------------ | ----------- | ----------- |